DistrictDataLabs/yellowbrick/docs/index.rst

 Yellowbrick is a welcoming, inclusive project in the tradition of Matplotlib and Scikit-Learn.
 Similar to those projects, we try to follow the `Python Software Foundation Code of Conduct <http://www.python.org/psf/codeofconduct/>`_.
 Please don't hesitate to reach out to us for help or if you have any contributions or bugs to report!

-We're still in the initial stages of the project, and don't necessarily have a mailing list or FAQ put together (but with your help we can build one!).
-Ask questions on `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_ and tag them with "yellowbrick".
+The primary way to ask for help with Yellowbrick is to post on our `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_.
+This is an email list/forum that members of the community can join and respond to each other; you should be able to receive the quickest response here.
+Please also consider joining the group so you can respond to questions!
+You can also ask questions on `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_ and tag them with "yellowbrick".
 Or you can add issues on GitHub.
 You can also tweet or direct message us on Twitter `@DistrictDataLab <https://twitter.com/districtdatalab>`_.

 Open Source
 -----------